- Uttar Pradesh

 Dodi Taal Lake, Gangotri- Kedarnath Trek, Gangotri- Nandavan-Tapovan Trek, Gaumukh, Kedar Tal, Nachiketa Taal and Uttar Kashi.

-By Air: Jolly Grant(26 km from Rishikesh) is the nearest airport.
+Jolly Grant(26 km from Rishikesh) is the nearest airport.

-By Rail: The nearest railway station is located in Rishikesh.
+The nearest railway station is located in Rishikesh.

-By Road: Gangotri is well connected to Uttar Kashi, Tehri Garhwal, Rishikesh, Haridwar and some other main cities of the country by road.
+Gangotri is well connected to Uttar Kashi, Tehri Garhwal, Rishikesh, Haridwar and some other main cities of the country by road.

 Gangotri has wonderful accommodation options such as forest rest houses and tourist's rest houses.
 Other accommodation options are also available.